synapsecns/sanguine/docs/bridge/docs/03-RFQ/20-Relaying/index.md

 # Relaying

-In the Synapse RFQ System, Relayers fulfill the intent of [User] [bridge] transactions by providing the liquidity and executing the [relay] transaction on the destination chain .
+In the Synapse Intent Network (SIN) System, Relayers fulfill the intent of [User] [bridge] transactions by providing the liquidity and executing the [relay] transaction on the destination chain .

 :::info